aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 ## Function `name`

-Avoid this method in the same transaction as the token is minted as that would prohibit transactions to be executed in parallel.
+Avoid this method in the same transaction as the token is minted<br/> as that would prohibit transactions to be executed in parallel.

 <pre><code>&#35;[view]<br/>public fun name&lt;T: key&gt;(token: object::Object&lt;T&gt;): string::String<br/></code></pre>